duc2h/kafka-golang/README.md

         Topic: student_create	Partition: 2	Leader: 0	Replicas: 0,2,1	Isr: 0,2,1
         Topic: student_create	Partition: 3	Leader: 1	Replicas: 1,2,0	Isr: 1,2,0
     ```

+### Order message scenario
+    * A class has 10 seats maximum, so students need to register for their favorite class asap.
+    * In peak time, many students register at the same time, so we need to order the register.
+If the register exceeds 10 -> we will reject all the rest.
+    * EG: The total of register in class Mathematics is 8.
+        * Student A, B, C send register to our application.
+        * The order of register is C, A, B. -> we will send them to a partition in kafka -> B will be rejected due to the total register exceeding 10.